RSIP-Vision/medio/README.md

 **Medical images I/O python package**

-This package unifies the io engines of itk, nibabel, and pydicom packages in a simple and comprehensive interface.
+This package unifies the io engines of itk, nibabel, and pydicom (and dicom-numpy) packages in a simple and comprehensive interface.

 It includes conversion between the metadata conventions, reorientations, affine matrix computation for itk and pydicom and saving dicom series or file.